tmcginn/tutorials/security/data-safe/Lab4/LabGuide4.md

 - Login credentials and a tenancy name for the Oracle Cloud Infrastructure Console
 - Oracle Data Safe enabled in a region of your tenancy
 - A registered target database in Oracle Data Safe with sample data
 - Audit collection started on your target database in Oracle Data Safe.
-If not, see [Lab 2: Provision Audit and Alert Policies](../Lab2/LabGuide2.md)
+If not, see **Provision Audit and Alert Policies**.

 ### Assumptions
 This lab assumes that you are signed in to the Oracle Data Safe Console.
-If not, see [Lab 1: Viewing a Registered Target Database](../Lab1/LabGuide1.md), steps 1 and 2.
+If not, see **Viewing a Registered Target Database**, steps 1 and 2.

 Your data values may be different than those shown in the screenshots in this lab.